rivulet-zhang/Crowdsourcing-Twitter-NER/README.txt

 Code structure:
-twitterapi.py -- a wrapper that captures the real-time Twitter stream within a geographic bounding box. server.py -- a flask server that provides web services. templates/client.html -- a front end interface for workers to tag entities in Twitter messages.
+twitterapi.py -- a wrapper that captures the real-time Twitter stream within a geographic bounding box. server.py -- a flask server that provides web services and stores twitter and entities.
+A twitter api instance is created in the server class. templates/client.html -- a front end interface for workers to tag entities in Twitter messages.